 Blockchain technology is a new hope for this issue.
 It makes tracking and paying royalties easy and fast.
 Artists get their money right away, not months later.

-Musicians get excited when they learn about blockchain.
+Many musicians are adopting blockchain to gain faster, fairer payments.
 It helps them avoid waiting for their money.
 Imogen Heap’s Mycelia project shows how it works.
 Her “smart music contracts” pay her automatically when her songs are played.

 Blockchain works by adding payment details to digital files.
 When a song is streamed, smart contracts send the money to the right people.
 This way, artists get more money and middlemen get less.

-Blockchain isn’t just for music.
+Blockchain’s impact extends beyond music into digital publishing, eBooks, photography, and more.
 It’s also for e-books, photos, and digital art.
 Platforms like Audius give artists 90% of the money, compared to 12% on old systems.

 For those new to crypto, blockchain is very useful.
 It helps artists get paid without needing expensive lawyers.
 This makes things fair and simple.